herrera-ignacio/oopnotes/README.md

 * __Dedicated champion__: Introducing a new idea into an organization is too much work for a volunteer, make a case for having the work part of the job description
 * __Corporate angel__: To help align the innovation with the goals of the organization, get support from a high-level executive
 * __Evangelist__: To begin introduce a new idea into the organization, do everything you can to share your passion for it
+# DevOps - Kanban

+Kanban method does not prescribe a specific set of roles or process steps.
+Starts with the roles and processes you have and stimulate __continuous, incremental, and evolutionary changes__ to your system.

+The organization (or team) must agree that __continuous, incremental, and evolutionary__ change is the way to make system improvements and make them stick.
+Sweeping changes may seem more effective, but more often than not, they fail because of resistance and fear in the organization.

+The current organization likely has some elements that work acceptabl and are worth preserving.

+Kanban is __influenced by the Theory of Constraints (TOC)__.
+The base of TOC is the idiom that a chain is no stronger than its weakest link.
+The idiom is transported to management and software engineering.
+The weakest items in the overall chain can cause failure or adversely affect the outcome.

+In Kanban, stations receive a "_pull_" from the demand.
+Therefore, the supply is determined according to the actual demand, not according to some theoretical, forecasted, or even academic target demand.
 # DevOps - Area Matrix
 * _Area 1: Extend development to operations_: development and operations collaborate on anything that is related to delivering the project outcome to production.